The best video doorbells of 2019

 The best video doorbells we've tested

-From design to performance and features, the Nest Hello is hard to beat.
-At $229, it's priced high, but it is a truly great option if you're looking for an all-around solid product that looks nice and works well.
+From design to performance and features, including video quality, the Nest Hello is hard to beat.
+At $229, it's priced high, but you can currently get it on sale for $189.
+And it's a truly great option if you're looking for an all-around solid product that looks nice and works well.
 Still, it isn't perfect.
 I wish Nest offered free cloud video storage and free facial recognition; hopefully the Google-owned company will add more free features in the future.

 Although Ring now sells a bunch of smart doorbells, its first-gen Ring Video Doorbell is still available for purchase.
 The price has dropped to $100 too, so you can snag a video doorbell with optional battery or hardwired installation for less than half the price of the $229 Nest Hello Video Doorbell.
 (We're working on an updated review, but we can stipulate this model has improved, thanks to software updates, since we originally reviewed it in 2014.)